daniellmb/AQUA/README.md

 ## About

-[AQUA](https://www.npmjs.org/package/aqua) improves front-end code by surfacing actionable metrics about JavaScript and CSS.
+[AQUA](https://www.npmjs.org/package/aqua) improves code quality by surfacing actionable metrics about JavaScript, CSS and C#.

 >AQUA raises the visibility of code quality and increases awareness within teams by giving immediate feedback about code smells before they become technical debt.